-A telemedicine app requires three main components: a camera, a microphone and custom software.
-The doctor-on-demand software is used for connecting users by providing them with needed tools to ensure communication.
-A camera is applied for video conferencing and a microphone for audio exchange.
+A telemedicine app requires three main components: a camera, a microphone, and custom software.
+The doctor-on-demand software connects users by providing them with the needed tools to ensure communication.
+A camera is applied for video conferencing, and a microphone is used for audio exchange.

-The telemedicine app development can be divided into three main phases: research, development, and quality assurance.
-These stages are typical for any software development, however, telemedicine software has its specificities.
+Telemedicine app development can be divided into three main phases: research, development, and quality assurance.
+These stages are typical for any software development.
+However, telemedicine software has its specificities.

-The QA stage is aimed at ensuring the high-end quality of the final version of a telemedicine app.
+The QA stage aims to ensure the high-end quality of the final version of a telemedicine app.
 The QA testing helps to make applications stable, usable, and secure.
 This stage covers UX testing, functional testing, performance testing, security testing, and device&platform testing.